Former Cook County Felony Prosecutor

 Early Legal Representation Makes a Difference

 Retail theft cases often move quickly through the court system.
-Early legal representation can improve the chances of a favorable outcome.

-- Immediate protection of your rights
+- Protection of your constitutional rights

 - Strategic negotiation with prosecutors